 Also, your account doesn’t come with a debit card or checks, so accessing your funds in case of an emergency will be a challenge.
 Because it might be more difficult for you to reach your funds, this savings account option is best for customers who have emergency funds stored elsewhere.
 Another option is linking your American Express National Bank account to another bank account which you can more easily access by debit card or other means.
 Keep in mind you cannot link business accounts, IRAs or trust accounts; doing so could result in account closure.

-Consider these downsides of the American Express Personal Savings account before signing up:
+Consider these downsides of the American Express High Yield Savings account before signing up:

 - Limit of six withdrawals per statement cycle